 SO/AC Accountability

-During the first public comment period on the draft document built by the CCWG, several comments addressed SO/AC accountability and how the proposed mechanisms, so far, centered their impact only in ICANN’s Board of Directors.
+During the first public comment period on the CCWG draft document, several comments addressed SO/AC accountability and how the proposed mechanisms, so far, centered their impact only on ICANN’s Board of Directors.

-As new institutional arrangements increase community powers in ICANN, legitimate concerns arise regarding the accountability of the community (organized as SOs and ACs) in enacting those power.
+As new institutional arrangements increase community powers in ICANN, legitimate concerns arise regarding the accountability of the community (organized as SOs and ACs) in enacting those powers.
 In other words,“Who watches the watchers?”

-In response to these concerns, the CCWG established WP3 to address these issues in greater depth.
+In address these concerns, the CCWG established WP3.
 On the matter of SO/AC accountability, WP3 divided its work into the following steps:

 1. Identify the existing accountability mechanisms in place for SO/ACs.